 Also after Hurricane Katrina, rock and roll groundbreaker Fats Domino was incorrectly reported dead by an act of vandalism on his home.

 Fats is alive and was merely staying with relatives to brave the storm.
 His home, in the Ninth Ward, was salvaged, rebuilt and he still lives there.
+(Note: Fats Domino passed away on October 24, 2017.)

 The LaLaurie Mansion is an infamous landmark on Royal Street.